 - 2 tablespoons olive oil - or any regular cooking oil.
 Avoid strong-smelling oils.

-- 1 teaspoon ginger, grated or minced
+- 1 teaspoon ginger - grated or minced

 - 4 tablespoons honey